DevPrimeYT/RacingRiot/README.md

 keep it simple to understand it embeds the javascript for each example directly in the HTML page (horror!) and, even worse, uses global variables and functions (OMG!).

-If I was building a real game I would have much more structure and organization to the code, but since its just a racing game tech demo, I have elected to [KISS](http://en.wikipedia.org/wiki/KISS_principle).

 FUTURE
 ======

-It's quite astounding what it takes to actually [finish](http://codeincomplete.com/posts/2011/9/21/defining_finished/) a game, even a simple one.
+It's quite astounding what it takes to actually finish a game, even a simple one.
 And this is not a project that I plan on polishing into a finished state.
 It should really be considered just how to get started with a pseudo-3d racing game.